haiphucnguyen/mycollab2/mycollab-app-premium/src/main/installer-resources/README.md

 * Add the new issue navigation buttons
 * Site administrator can define the default timezone, language, date formats
 * Do not limit the supported languages
-* Display the custom date format of account in all form fields
+* Display the custom date format of account in all form fieldMetas
 * General performance improvement
 * Other minor improvements